Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 Our algorithm analyses the performance of individual words in your search queries (ignoring stop words like and, to, or, etc.) and flags up any clear outliers.

 How does this improvement work?

-To help you decide whether you should Add Negative Keyword or Dismiss this improvement, we'll show you the amount spent on queries containing that word, the number of conversions and CPA it's obtained, and your current target CPA for the campaign group.
+To help you decide whether you should Add Negative Keyword or Dismiss this improvement, we'll show you the amount spent on queries containing that word, the number of conversions & CPA that these queries achieved, and your current target CPA for the campaign group.

-We'll also show examples of queries containing the word, giving you a feel for whether the word would make an appropriate negative keyword.
+We'll also show examples of search queries in your account containing the word, giving you a feel for whether the word would make an appropriate negative keyword.
 If those examples appear relevant to your business, it might not be a good idea to add the negative.

 - We'll prioritise the queries that are costing you the most.